 Repton was one of England's greatest landscape theorists and designers.
 He believed that a successful landscape garden required "the powers of the landscape painter and the practical gardener".
 Repton made a point of considering the house, and its place in the landscape that surrounded it, in his designs.
 He felt the garden should display the natural beauty of the area, whilst hiding any defects such as evidence of ploughed fields or labour.
 Repton is famous for producing 'Red Books' for clients.
 These bound volumes contained recommendations with beautifully detailed watercolours showing the gardens in a 'before and after' state.
 During his thirty-year career, Repton undertook over 400 commissions, including Tatton Park and Woburn Abbey.

-The Red Book of Purley Magna, produced by Repton for Anthony Morris Storer in 1793 is still in existence and extracts of it are re-produced here by kind permission of its owner, Peter Fullerton, a direct descendant of Anthony Morris Storer:
+The Red Book of Purley Magna, produced by Repton for Anthony Morris Storer in 1793 is still in existence in a private collection and extracts of it are re-produced here by kind permission of its owner:

 "The house should be more small in appearance, than in reality, it ought therefore to aim at the character of simple elegance; and convenience, than either the affected humility of what is called a ferme ornee, or the splendour and magnificence of a Manorial residence.
 Its true character will be generally described by calling it a beautiful Casino on the banks of the Thames"